harsh-doshii/harsh-doshii.github.io/content/posts/104_post.md

 1. Through terraform all changes are centralized through one place.
 You will be able to locate where changes happen through code.
 Doing a change through console will always keep you guessing on what the state is, to find it you will always have to go to the console.
 Referring to the code is way easier than referring to the console.
 2. We can enable versioning, so we can revert if a change is wrong.
 3. Envs can be mirrored (dev, stage, prod) and be identical.
 You can have a particular config in dev, then promote the _exact same_ thing to stage and prod easily.
 4. Other engineers can review your changes.
-If an engineer does it through the console, it is happening in-silo.
+If an engineer makes a change through the console, it is happening in-silo.

 The workflow that could work the best:
 1. Make a change in the terraform code.
 Raise a PR.